Chief Executive Officer: Thulani Nzima

 Chief Quality Assurance Officer of the TGCSA: Thembi Kunene

-Thembi Kunene obtained her BA Communications degree from Fort Hare University in 1988.
-Her postgraduate studies and short courses include a Management Development Programme (University of Pretoria), Finance for Non-Financial Management certificate (Wits Business School) and 'Building High Performance Boards' (IMD, Geneva).
+Thembi Kunene, obtained her BA Communications degree from Fort Hare University in 1988.
+Her postgraduate studies include a Management Development Program (University of Pretoria).

-Thembi serves/has served in a non-executive capacity on the following:
+Thembi has served in a non-Executive capacity on the following: